SebaDro/ST-DeepHydro/README.md

 The installation also makes a bash script (_run_training_) available within your environment.

 ## Data
-This package mainly focuses on training models for rainfall runoff predictions by using the hydro-meteorological datasets.
-Therefore, a variety of datasets are suitable to be used as training data.
+The ST-DeepHydro library mainly focuses on training models for rainfall runoff predictions by using hydro-meteorological datasets.
+For this purpose, a variety of datasets are suitable to be used as training data.
 Though, especially CAMELS-US and Daymet datasets has been widely proven as appropriate input datasets for hydrological modelling.

+For loading different types of hydro-meteorological datasets the [stdeephydro.dataloader](./stdeephydro/dataloader.py) module comes with various dataloader implementations.

 ### CAMELS-US
 The CAMELS-US dataset contains hydro-meteorological timeseries data for 671 basins in the continuous United States [[2]](#2).
 Meteorological products contain basin aggregated daily forcings from three different data sources (Daymet, Maurer and NLDAS).
 Daily streamflow data for 671 gauges comes from the United States Geological Survey National Water Information System.
 You simply can download this large-sample dataset from the [NCAR website](https://ral.ucar.edu/solutions/products/camels).

+To load CAMELS-US datasets use the `CamelsUsStreamflowDataLoader` and `CamelsUsForcingsDataLoader` classes.
+See their documentation for further usage information.

 ### Daymet
 Daymet data contain gridded estimates of daily weather and climatology parameters at a 1 km x 1 km raster for North